Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-- Carl Jung — Man and His Symbols (1964) — Provides insight into the symbolic meaning of snakes and transformation in dreams.
+- Carl Jung — Man and His Symbols (1964) — Jung's exploration of symbols provides insight into the archetypal meaning of snakes in dreams.

 Sources & interpretation basis